ROCm/MIOpen/doc/src/Getting_Started_FusionAPI.md

 ## Supported Fusions
 The tables below outlines the supported fusions for fp32 and fp16 as well as any applicable constraints. **(C = convolution, B = bias, N = batch normalization, A = activation)**
+Fusion Plans with grouped convolutions are not supported.

 ![Convolution based fp32 fusion](fp32fusions.png)